-What personal data we hold, and how we obtain it The types of personal data we hold and process about you can include: Contact details, including name, address, telephone numbers and email address, telephone numbers and email address.
+What personal data we hold, and how we obtain it The types of personal data we hold and process about you can include: Contact details, including name, address, telephone numbers and email address.
 Identifying details, including date of birth, national insurance number and employee and membership numbers.
 Information that is used to calculate and assess eligibility for benefits.
 Financial information relevant to the calculation or payment of benefits, for example, bank account and tax details.
 Information about your family, dependents or personal circumstances, where required by a relevant service.

+relevant service.

-Information about your health where required by a relevant service such as Social Services. we obtain it relevant service such as Social Services.
+Information about your health where required by a relevant service such as Social Services.